 Circular 230 is published by the Treasury Department.
 It prescribes regulations governing the practice of attorneys, CPAs, EAs, Enrolled Actuaries, appraisers, and others before the Internal Revenue Service.
 Circular 230 has been amended several times recently, and more changes are proposed.
-The IRS is currently revising Circular 230 to extend its application to cover unenrolled tax return preparers.
 This course reprints and discusses most, but not all, of Circular 230.